dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/Part1UI.md

 * Go to the Athena console, in the left pane, under "Database", click on the dropdown and select the database that you created earlier through the Glue console.
 Paste the following sql statement in the query window and click on "Run query".
 Remember to replace the S3 bucket name with the name of the bucket you created earlier through the S3 console.

 ```
-/* BE SURE TO EDIT THE LOCATION (LAST LINE) WITH THE NAME OF YOUR S3 BUCKET */
+/* BE SURE TO EDIT THE BUCKET PART OF THE LOCATION (LAST LINE) WITH THE NAME OF YOUR S3 BUCKET */

 CREATE EXTERNAL TABLE `nyctaxitrips`(
   `pickup_latitude` double,